WeLuvRaf/WebandScriptProject/README.md

 # **Task Master**
 A simple To-Do List web application with user authentication and task management functionality.

 **Task Master** is a full-stack web application that allows users to create, manage, and edit their to-do lists.
-The application integrates user authentication to provide a secure and personalized experience. s.
+The application integrates user authentication to provide a secure and personalized experience.